 - Warm up before any exercise session or sports activity, including practice.
 A good warm up prepares your body for more intense activity.
 It gets your blood flowing, raises your muscle temperature, and increases your breathing rate.
-Warming up gives your body time to adjust to the demands of exercise.
-It increases range of motion and reduces stiffness.
+Warming up gives your body time to adjust to the demands of exercise and can help increase range of motion and reduces stiffness.

 - Take time to cool down after exercise.
 Stretch slowly and gradually, holding each stretch to give the muscle time to respond and lengthen.
 You can find examples of stretching exercises on this website or ask your physician or coach for help in developing a routine.